Nutty

 This is the standard account and lets you do all the basic things, such as connect to your bank account, start automatically saving your money, and set targets (goals).

-It’s not entirely free, however, you’ll be paying a fee to Chip of 0.5% of your savings per year when they’re invested, so it’s a little misleading.
+However, it’s not entirely free, you’ll be paying a fee to Chip of 0.25% of your savings per year when they’re invested, so it’s a little misleading.
 Plus the fund you are invested in will have their own fees, which can range from 0.06% - 1% per year.
+There's also fees for some features like 'recurring and autosaves'.
+Check out Chip's pricing page for more details.

 ChipX